potatoqualitee/aitools/README.md

 You might be wondering why I published this when [PSOpenAI](https://github.com/mkht/PSOpenAI) exists.
 I love PSOpenAI — it's the best PowerShell wrapper for the OpenAI-compatible APIs.

 But it's built for **API interaction**, not **code transformation**.
-When you use agentic tools like Claude Code or GitHub Copilot CLI, they come with toolkits built in where as APIs are bare, as designed.
+When you use agentic tools like Claude Code or GitHub Copilot CLI, they come with toolkits built in whereas APIs are bare, as in they don't manage file I/O, diffs, and other editor behaviors.

 | PSOpenAI                                  | Agentic CLI Tools                              |
 | ----------------------------------------- | ---------------------------------------------- |